 33

-Individual work on the production of voice, preparation of solo numbers.
+Individual work on voice training, preparation of solo numbers.

 2